aeeaan/ansible-python/README.md

 Example Playbook
 ----------------

+NOTE: Since we use virtualenv parameter in pip module, you may need to set INTERPRETER_PYTHON so the correct pip is used.
+INCOMPLETE: using virtualenvs with non-default python_base_name's

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too: